 Tumble dry absorbent parts on medium.
 And hang up diaper parts that contain plastic snaps or elastic!

 This is where I ruined my first diapers.
 I didn’t have anywhere to hang my pocket diaper shells, so I would always dry them in the dryer.
-But, close to potty training Garreth, my dryer broke to where max heat on the longest time was the only setting it worked on.
+But, close to potty training Garreth, my dryer broke to where max heat for the longest time was the only setting it worked on.
 After a couple of months of drying them like this, I had at least one snap broken off on each diaper and every single leg and back elastic was shot.

 Since then, I bought this handy clip hanger that I love!
 It can clip onto your shower rod or something similar.
 I clip it on our swing set when I want to sun the diapers to get the stains out.
 You could hang it on a small tree branch, too.

 If you want a way more in-depth article for washing your cloth diapers, check out this post at Mom Loves Best!

 Now for the printable!
 I like to have wash instructions written down for when I start using a wash routine, otherwise, I’ll forget.
 It’s also really nice to have for your spouse or anyone else that ever has to wash them.
 My husband doesn’t do laundry very often, so I guess I should really print this off for us too!